+Every TIP that is connected to a testlet with images (either in the text, engagement activity, or items) has alternate text.
 When administering a testlet to a student who uses human read-aloud support and/or requires verbal descriptions of images, use the alternate text available in supplemental pages of the TIP.
-Each page of the TIP shows the onscreen text and images for the first and second presentations of the text.
-Descriptions of the images are printed below the picture and are labeled Alt Text (e.g., a picture of a dog is presented, then below the picture are the words, "Alt Text: a dog").
+The alternate text pages of the TIP show the onscreen text and images for the first and second presentations of the text.
+Descriptions of the images are printed below the pictures and are labeled Alt Text (e.g., a picture of a dog is presented, then below the picture are the words, "Alt Text: a dog").
 For students who require verbal descriptions of the images, read the text on the screen, then read the alternate text description exactly as it appears on the TIP.